scottkellum/scottkellum.com/src/content/work/a-new-social.md

 <img src="/img/a-new-social/presentation-7.avif" alt="" />
 </el-slides>

-The resulting brand guidelines enabled A New Social to launch a platform that brings people together across networks.
-With their board recently announced, there is still much work to be done.
+The resulting brand guidelines enabled A New Social to launch a platform that connects people across networks.
+With their board recently announced, there is still work to be done.
 This effort establishes a solid foundation and brand identity to support that work.

 <a href="https://anew.social.org" target="_blank" class="cta">Visit A New Social</a>